Craig Salvalaggio: Recruiting & Retention Builds a Winning Team

 How to Build a Winning Team

 “My general comments on building a winning team are in three areas that I really focus on and believe in.
 The first area is any time you're building a team and you add a new team member, you've essentially created a new team so it's important to match the culture and the work environment to the desires of the candidate and get a good match there.
 The second general comment is to establish trust within the team as early as possible.
 In order to do this, the leader must demonstrate vulnerability in an open environment that allows them to remove the fear of conflict.
 If you can get these items out on the table quickly and get to consensus faster you can gain faster accountability and achieve the desired results.
-On the surface, it sounds easy but in AMT Craig Talent 101-1practice it's very difficult to achieve.
+On the surface, it sounds easy but in practice it's very difficult to achieve.
 My third general comment on building a winning team that sustains excellence over time is the ability for the leader to empower the team to act.
 What I mean by that is clear communication through all levels of the organization department or group and then transparency of data so that decision-making can make its way all the way down to the front line.”

 AMT’s Company Culture